Carms-dev/gegi-law-gatsby-netlify/content/cases/jorden-v-mcbride-and-moyer.md

   female.
-While the application raises significant issues under the Code, the case was dismissed because the complainant alleged discrimination on the basis of  "sexual orientation" rather than "sex", and the complaint should have been made against eh agency at large, not the individuals responsible for the Act's administration.
+While the application raises significant issues under the Code, the case was dismissed because the complainant alleged discrimination on the basis of  "sexual orientation" rather than "sex", and the complaint should have been made against the agency at large, not the individuals responsible for the Act's administration.
 takeaway: This case highlights the importance of transgender individuals' access to legal documents that reflect their lived experience.
 url: https://www.canlii.org/en/bc/bchrt/doc/2006/2006bchrt499/2006bchrt499.html?resultIndex=1